ALL QUIET ON THE WESTERN FRONT (1930)

 At arriving at the front, the group are surprised by conditions: no food and bombed-out buildings for shelter.
 Under the watchful eye of Katczinsky or Kat (Louis Wolheim), they are given a simple assignment: put up wire across the trench-covered land.
 It isn't long before the bombs start falling, and the boys soon find themselves in the middle of a living nightmare.
 One of their friends, Behn (Walter Browne Rogers) is the first casualty, but it won't be the last.

 As the war drags on, more of Paul's friends suffer terribly.
 Some die, some lose their limbs.
-The conditions they are in are terrible: a lot of waiting to begin fighting, while in their rat-infested trench holes, with little to no food to eat, they try to live as best they can.
+The conditions are terrible: a lot of waiting to begin fighting while in their rat-infested trench holes, with little to no food to eat; they try to live as best they can.
 They see battles that cost so much but gain either side so little.
 They see men blown to bits.
 They see their friends suffer physical and emotional agony, and they even see the 'enemy' suffer physical and emotional agony.
 And still, the war drags on.

 It is now nearly one hundred years since the First World War ended, but All Quiet on the Western Front is representative of all conflict, of the physical and emotional toll the act of killing a man and seeing men, especially friends, killed takes on an individual.
 Through Paul's eyes and experiences, we see just how awful, how terrible, battle can be.

-Despite the years between when the film was released and today, All Quiet on the Western Front continues to be a brutal and tragic experience because director Lewis Milestone never shrinks from making the war brutal and tragic.
-In one battle (in what appear to be endless battles where no side ever clearly wins), we see a man putting his hands on a barbed-wire fence to try and climb over it.
+Despite the years between the film's release and today, All Quiet on the Western Front continues to be a brutal and tragic experience because director Lewis Milestone never shrinks from making the war brutal and tragic.
+In one battle in what appear to be endless battles where no side ever clearly wins, we see a man putting his hands on a barbed-wire fence to try and climb over it.
 A bomb falls, and when the smoke clears, only hands are left, holding on to the fence.
-The constant barrage (no pun intended) of battle sequences doesn't numb you to the war, but puts you right there, suffering the boredom, the fear, and the pain of fighting.
+The constant barrage of battle sequences (no pun intended) doesn't numb you to the war, but puts you right there, suffering the boredom, the fear, and the pain of fighting.
 Milestone doesn't give us any chance to leave, so we must face the fighting and the dying just like all the other boys.

 That's one of the elements of All Quiet on the Western Front that makes it such a tragic yet brilliant film: all the combatants look so terribly young.
 It seems so tragic and unfair to see such young men die.
 In the middle of the film, one of Paul's classmates, Franz Kemmerick (Ben Alexander) has found himself an amputee, with no use for the beautiful boots he had since training.
 He allows Paul to give them to another friend, and in short order we see the boots be worn by yet two more men who die in quick succession.
 It's almost as if those boots were cursed, but in reality it is the unfair game of chance that decides who lives and who dies.

 Another brilliant aspect of All Quiet on the Western Front are the performances.
-Even now, it boggles the mind how Lew Ayres did NOT receive a Best Actor nomination for his performance as Paul Baumer.
-Ayres, who had the face of an eager young man, shows Paul's shift from innocent to a man who was slowly devoured by war.
-His scene in No Man's Land (the one that always makes me break down in tears) is due in part to Ayres' performance, mixing a rage with a bitter regret.
+Even now, it boggles the mind how Lew Ayres did not receive a Best Actor nomination for his performance as Paul Baumer.
+Ayres, with his eager young face, shows Paul's shift from innocent to a man who was slowly devoured by war.
+His scene in No Man's Land, the one that always makes me break down in tears, is powerful due in part to Ayres' performance, mixing a rage with a bitter regret.
 Wolheim, as the cynical but caring Kat, brings a certain wisdom mixed with a genuine concern for his charges.
-There are actually moments of levity (it would be too much to call it comedy), and those are due to Slim Summerville's Tjaden, who is almost always hungry and not particularly bright.
+There are actually moments of levity, and those are due to Slim Summerville's Tjaden, who is almost always hungry and not particularly bright.

 Though it may be my imagination, it is interesting and a brilliant move by Milestone to have all these characters sound thoroughly American, despite the fact that they are playing Germans.
-I like to think that be having all the soldiers sound just like our 'doughboys', we see that the differences between men are really superficial and irrelevant when we see the common humanity in all of us.
-It makes us realize that while Germany was the 'enemy', the Germans (along with the Austro-Hungarians and Turks) were and are no different from the British or Americans: both have families, friends, dreams of their own.
-The fact that we face the similiarities between combatants but fail to appreciate them and instead kill our fellow man for trivial reasons is one part of why All Quiet on the Western Front still has the power it has.
+I like to think that be having all the soldiers sound just like our doughboys, we see that the differences between men are really superficial and irrelevant when we see the common humanity in all of us.
+It makes us realize that while Germany was the 'enemy', the Germans, along with the Austro-Hungarians and Turks, were and are no different from the British or Americans: both have families, friends, dreams of their own.
+The fact that we face the similarities between combatants but fail to appreciate them and instead kill our fellow man for trivial reasons is one part of why All Quiet on the Western Front still has the power it has.

 However, on the whole, that is a minor flaw in an altogther brilliant and heartbreaking film.
 At the end of All Quiet on the Western Front, we see all our boys, looking back at us, quietly, with death as their reward.
 The film quotes the opening of the novel,

-Until men "will beat their swords into plowshares and their spears into pruning hooks; nation shall not lift sword against nation, and never again will they learn war" (Isaiah 2:4)...
+Until men "beat their swords into plowshares and their spears into pruning hooks; nation shall not lift sword against nation, and never again will they learn war" (Isaiah 2:4)...

 1931 Best Picture: Cimarron